matteobecchi/onion_clustering/README.md

 Author: Matteo Becchi

 ## Developement history
-This version of onion clustering is meant to be used as an external library, and complyies with the scikit-learn format.
+This version of onion clustering is meant to be used as an external library, and complies with the scikit-learn format.
 If you are looking for the standalone onion clustering version, you can find it at https://github.com/matteobecchi/timeseries_analysis.
 However, be aware that the standalone version has been last updated on September, 2024 and is no longer supported or mantained.
 We reccomand using this version.

 ## Usage
 Install the package using ???.